AlexJReid/blog/content/posts/bigtable-filtering.md

 The reason for having to order the results twice is because both parallel operations will potentially yield their results out of order.
 This is not a costly operation.

-The pagination approach is very similar to [what we used in the final solution with DynamoDB](/posts/dynamodb-efficient-filtering/). **The biggest difference is that it is not costly to perform random lookups on a set of row keys with Bigtable, therefore we can afford to project and duplicate less data.** In other words, it is OK to use the Cloud Bigtable equivalent of `BatchGetItem`.
+The pagination approach is very similar to [what we used in the final solution with DynamoDB](/posts/dynamodb-efficient-filtering-3/). **The biggest difference is that it is not costly to perform random lookups on a set of row keys with Bigtable, therefore we can afford to project and duplicate less data.** In other words, it is OK to use the Cloud Bigtable equivalent of `BatchGetItem`.

 The parallel aspects of the client program are far simpler this time as the Bigtable API supports queries over multiple ranges in a single request.
 There is no need for us to think about parallel queries.

-As with the DynamoDB solutio, there will also be a small amount of waste during pagination across complex queries.
+There will also be a small amount of waste during pagination across complex queries.
 We are collecting `n * rows per page` where `n` is the number of ratings in our filter.
 In other words, we will read up to `100` index rows and up to `20` comment rows to satisfy the query.
 As the index rows are very small, this is likely to be acceptable.

 ### Regular expression row filter